-The cross-border loans, which JFC began handling in January 2021, are a program under which JFC provides direct loans to overseas subsidiaries that work with their domestic parent companies (SMEs and others) to improve management capabilities, implement management innovations, and revitalize local economies in order to adapt to structural changes overseas.
-The countries and regions where this program can be used are Thailand, Viet Nam, and Hong Kong.
+The cross-border loans are a program under which JFC provides direct loans to overseas subsidiaries that work with their domestic parent companies (SMEs and others) to improve management capabilities, implement management innovations, and revitalize local economies in order to adapt to structural changes overseas.
+The countries and regions where this program can be used are Thailand, Vietnam, Hong Kong, Singapore, and the Philippines.